 6. Apply what you learn.

-If you learn a few chords and know how to change fluently between one another, start learning songs that use those chords – or even write your own first simple song which may not be a hit, but will get you started on the path of guitar songwriting.
+If you learn a few chords and know how to change them fluently between one another, start learning songs that use those chords—or even write your own first simple song, which may not be a hit but will get you started on the path of guitar songwriting.

-If you learn a scale – and your first scale should ideally be the minor pentatonic – try to come up with a melody, no matter how simple, and how limited your resources are for now.
+If you learn a scale—and your first scale should ideally be the minor pentatonic – try to come up with a melody, no matter how simple or how limited your resources are for now.

-Doing so, will make guitar practice more fun, and you will also learn faster since you’re seeing the things you’re learning in a context.
+Doing so will make guitar practice more fun, and you will also learn faster since you’re seeing the things you’re learning in context.

 7. Listen to different genres of music

 At a point in my earlier stages of learning the guitar, I was completely into punk rock.
 I would also listen to some classic rock and heavy metal, but punk rock was the main thing.

 So I played Anarchy in the UK by the Sex Pistols.